 Step 4: Preheat

-Wait until your wife is out of the afternoon.
+Wait until your wife is out for the afternoon.
 Preheat your oven to 210 F. You are going to bake the PVC for about 6 minutes or until it is flat.
 Don't worry this should not produce any smell.

 Step 5: Flatten the PVC